-- Absorbing cost pressures where possible to minimise increases in rates and fees and charges. - Consumer Price Index of 7.9% for the March Quarter 2023. - Local Government Price Index of 6.4% for the March Quarter 2023. - Provision of Enterprise Bargaining Agreements which, for some staff, determine conditions of employment and provide for annual salary and wages increases above CPI. - Maintaining asset management (renewal) expenditure in line with Council's recently endorsed Asset Management Plan. - Additional maintenance costs due to increased capital works and the construction of new assets over recent years. - Commitments to continuing projects and partnership initiatives over more than one year, including Flinders Mobile Library and Regional Development Australia membership. - Cost increases within the waste management stream. - Increased demand of service delivery needs of the community, including the increase in operating heavy vehicles for transport. - Provision of sufficiently qualified experienced and trained staff to meet service delivery demands. - Increase in Council's administrative pressures including but not limited to risk management, Work Health and Safety, increased Legislative compliance requirements, government reporting and Essential Services Commission of SA (ESCOSA) reporting requirements. - State Government currently undertaking the Statutes Amendment (Local Government Review) Bill 2020, which will have a significant impact on the Local Government sector. - State Government cost shifting to local government in many areas. - The Regional Landscape Levy.
+- Absorbing cost pressures where possible to minimise increases in rates and fees and charges. - >> Consumer Price Index of 7.9% for the March Quarter 2023. - Provision of Enterprise Bargaining Agreements which, for some staff, determine conditions of employment and provide for annual salary and wages increases above CPI. - Maintaining asset management (renewal) expenditure in line with Council's endorsed Infrastructure & Asset Management Plan.
+In collecting data as part of the Asset Management Plan it was discovered that Council had more assets than were listed previously on its Asset Register.
+The addition of these extra assets eg concrete floodways, drains/culverts and bridges has meant an increase in capital budgets required to maintain our current list of assets. - Additional maintenance costs due to increased capital works and the construction of new assets over recent years.
+With the recent data collection of its current assets and the increased value of the Asset Register due to greater road lengths, more bridges, all floodways etc, this has meant more maintenance budgets are required to maintain the assets than previous before.
+The increasing of maintenance budgets has not led to an increase of service, as it is only covering a portion of the cost to maintain the asset, previously not shown within the Asset Register. - Commitments to continuing projects and partnership initiatives over more than one year, including various key stake holder memberships, Flinders Mobile Library and Regional Development Australia (SA) membership. - >> Cost increases within the waste management stream. - Increased demand of service delivery needs of the community, including the increase in operating heavy vehicles for transport. - Provision of sufficiently qualified experienced and trained staff to meet service delivery demands. - Increase in Council's administrative pressures including but not limited to risk management, Work Health and Safety, increased Legislative compliance requirements, government reporting and Essential Services Commission of SA (ESCOSA) reporting requirements. - State Government currently undertaking the Statutes Amendment (Local Government Review) Bill 2020, which will have a significant impact on the Local Government sector. - >> State Government cost shifting to local government in many areas.